ysmiles/Smart_Intersection/README.md

 *My contributions*: web interface; part of data preparing, training, video/slides/report making.

 Thanks for Shuai Hua's efforts to find good available data sets and taking care of main data processing work.
-Also thanks for Kalyani Kulkarni's work of video making.
+Also thanks for Kalyani Kulkarni's work of video making and helpful works on other parts of this project.

 The report source file is this [Overleaf link](https://www.overleaf.com/read/sgbgwdfszgcb).

 Our group folder including several notes and videos, slides, etc. is shared with this [Google Drive Link](https://drive.google.com/drive/folders/0B9A0RzaktEI1WExDOU5PNUdOcUk?usp=sharing).
 Every one at SJSU can view it.

+## Machine Learning

+Please refer to the folder [/inception220](https://github.com/ysmiles/Smart_Intersection/tree/master/inception220) in this repository for machine learning details.

+## Web interface

 Following is the brief introduction for web interface.
-Please refer to the folder [/inception220](https://github.com/ysmiles/Smart_Intersection/tree/master/inception220) for machine learning details.

 The overall data flow of this app is as follow.